Ten tips to buy a good laptop computer - Part 2

 We all know that laptops are cool, and much better investment these days than the old desktop computers.

-In this article, I continue to discuss ten tips to buy a better laptop computer.
+In this article, I continue to discuss ten tips to buy a better laptop computer, include what a good loop should have, such as a good screen, and durability -- in other words, things that help you save money.

 6. Consider the durability of the case

-In any case, it is important that you laptop can resist such hazards without any major problems.
+In any case, it is important that your laptop can resist several types of hazards without any major problems.
 Make sure that, for example, the screen will not fall apart easily (a major problem in old models), or that the keyboard looks resistant enough.

 Computer makers nowadays have this terrible deal of sending lots of trial software bundled with each laptop.
 And they even have the courage to market this as a good deal for users.